 $15,000 to pay off the Ma-Ka-Ja-Wan loan$16,500 for camp improvements$14,500 for other council activitiesTOTAL: $50,000

-The North Shore Area Council took another large step forward in the year by announcing the creation of a “University of Scouting” for volunteer leaders.
-It was similar to Wood Badge training today and to be held in various phases “to help volunteers do a better job.”
-Also in this year, Charles F. Smith from the National Council conducted a special course on Patrol Camping for six Chicago Area Council (Evanston, Lake County, and North Shore Area Council were among them).
+The North Shore Area Council took another significant step forward in the year by announcing the creation of a "University of Scouting" for volunteer leaders.
+It was similar to Wood Badge training today and to be held in various phases "to help volunteers do a better job."
+Also, this year, Charles F. Smith from the National Council conducted a special course on Patrol Camping for six Chicago Area Councils (Evanston, Lake County, and North Shore Area Council were among them).
 This emphasis on training might be one of the reasons that the North Shore Area Council had the highest market share of all councils in Region 7 that year.

 The goal to encourage Sea Scouting was greatly enhanced with the presentation of a 28-foot whaling boat from a donor in Toledo, Ohio, in 1931.

-The Independent Register of February 1931 reports that the North Shore Area Council operating budget was $50,000 - $25,000 of which was for MA-KA-JA-WAN.
-In the same year, County Judge Perry L. Persons became the first Council recipient of the Silver Beaver for “distinguished service to youth” through the council.
+The Independent Register of February 1931 reports that the North Shore Area Council operating budget was $50,000 - $25,000 for MA-KA-JA-WAN.
+In the same year, County Judge Perry L. Persons became the first Council recipient of the Silver Beaver for "distinguished service to youth" through the Council.

-In May of that year (1931) local newspapers reported the visit of Chief Scout Executive, James E. West to attend the “Youth Tribute to Mothers” celebrated when North Shore Area scouts gathered to recognize and honor their mothers.
-During the ceremonies, West presented the national Life-Saving Medal to the mother of Scout John H. Brumbaugh, Jr. of Wilmette Troop 3 who lost his life saving the life of another Scout.
+In May of that year (1931), local newspapers reported the visit of Chief Scout Executive James E. West to attend the "Youth Tribute to Mothers" celebrated when North Shore Area scouts gathered to recognize and honor their mothers.
+During the ceremonies, West presented the national Life-Saving Medal to the mother of Scout John H. Brumbaugh, Jr. of Wilmette Troop 3, who lost his life while saving the life of another Scout.

 During the event, Boy Scouts, Cubs, and Sea Scouts presented their mothers with pins representing their appropriate ranks in the organization.
 The national Chief Scout Commissioner of Great Britain, Lord Hampton, was also in attendance and commented that the event was a "jolly good show."
 The recognition attracted other national leaders...notably the Region 7 Scout Executive, Walter Kiplinger, and National Sea Scout Commodore Howard Gillette.

-In 1931 the North Shore Area Council hired an Assistant Scout Executive to work specifically on recruiting, organizing, and training boys and adults for “Cubbing” as well as the Sea Scout program.
+In 1931 the North Shore Area Council hired an Assistant Scout Executive to work specifically on recruiting, organizing, and training boys and adults for "Cubbing" and the Sea Scout program.

-In August 1932 the Independent Register reports that the camp had its most successful season in four years and the “Staff was in perfect harmony.”
-The next year (1932) the camp hosted 303 Scouts and 35 Volunteer leaders.
+In August 1932, the Independent Register reported that the Camp had its most successful season in four years, and the "Staff was in perfect harmony."
+The following year, 1932, the Camp hosted 303 Scouts and 35 Volunteer leaders.

-Sea Scout Ship “Ouilmette” earned the coveted National Flagship rating in 1933.
-The council also had a 43 foot, two-masted schooner called the “Albatross” that was donated by a generous North Shore resident.
-It was touted as the “finest boat owned by Sea Scouts any place in the country.”
-In June of 1935, The Wilmette Life reported that the Council acquired the 35-foot cruiser “Scarab”... "all in all she is a trim looking craft” the paper bragged.
+Sea Scout Ship "Ouilmette" earned the coveted National Flagship rating in 1933.
+The Council also had a 43-foot, two-masted schooner called the "Albatross" donated by a generous North Shore resident.
+It was touted as the "finest boat owned by Sea Scouts any place in the country."
+In June of 1935, The Wilmette Life reported that the Council acquired the 35-foot cruiser "Scarab"... "all in all, she is a trim looking craft," the paper bragged.

-In this year deciding that “men whose business interests are in Chicago are unable to devote enough time to local scouting” elected Robert Roeber, a local businessman, as District Chairman of the Lake Forest district of the council.
-Roeber had been a long-time scout leader and former scoutmaster of Troop 48.
-It is interesting to note that the council repeatedly warned local donors that “money contributed to Chicago remains in Chicago.”
+This year, "men whose business interests are in Chicago are unable to devote enough time to local scouting" elected Robert Roeber, a local businessman, as District Chairman of the Lake Forest district of the Council.
+Roeber had been a long-time scout leader and former Scoutmaster of Troop 48.
+Interestingly, the Council repeatedly warned local donors that "money contributed to Chicago remains in Chicago."

 A special camp for scouts over 15 was announced in 1940.
 It was to be held at the south end of the lake and limited to 20 boys in two two-week sessions so they could experience "advanced camping" techniques.

-A 1941 MA-KA-JA-WAN promotion piece announced that “some forty men will assume leadership...” at Camp led by Clifton G. Speers, Scout Executive, North Shore Area Council for the ninth consecutive season (since 1932).
-During the war years (1941 – 1946) there were many shortages at Camp...adult manpower and canvas for tentage among them.
-Albert B. Tucker, Sr., who had connections in the paper industry, arranged for lumber from several paper mills to be shipped to the camp so that temporary wooden shelters could be built to house the campers.
+A 1941 MA-KA-JA-WAN promotion piece announced that "some forty men will assume leadership..." at Camp led by Clifton G. Speers, Scout Executive, North Shore Area Council, for the ninth consecutive season (since 1932).
+During the war years (1941-1946), there were many shortages at Camp...adult manpower and canvas for tentage.
+Albert B. Tucker, Sr., who had connections in the paper industry, arranged for lumber from several paper mills to be shipped to the Camp so that temporary wooden shelters could be built to house the campers.

 George R. Boardman became Scout Executive in 1947.
 There were 32 Cub Packs, 45 Boy Scout Troops, and three Explorer Posts totaling about 3,000 youth.
 The Council President was Milton Wright.
-Council finances seemed to be in good shape with an operating budget planned of about $53,000.
-For reason not clear from the minutes of the Executive Committee and Executive Board, Mr. Boardman resigned in November of 1948 to be effective in February 1949.
-He had complained earlier that “ ...we have a champagne appetite with a beer income.”
-After considerable discussion, the Executive Board voted 17 to 11 to accept Boardman’s resignation.
-Strangely, the letter notifying the Boardman of the board’s action is signed by Robert C. Brown, the Vice-President for Finance and suggesting that Boardman was “a victim of circumstances.”
-Cliff Peterson, a “Field Executive, was to be his temporary replacement and a selection committee was formed to recruit a new Scout Executive.
+Council finances seemed to be in good shape, with an operating budget of about $53,000.
+For reasons not clear from the minutes of the Executive Committee and Executive Board, Mr. Boardman resigned in November 1948 to be effective in February 1949.
+He had complained earlier, "...we have a champagne appetite with a beer income."
+After considerable discussion, the Executive Board voted 17 to 11 to accept Boardman's resignation.
+Strangely, the letter notifying the Boardman of the board's action is signed by Robert C. Brown, the Vice-President for Finance and suggests that Boardman was "a victim of circumstances."
+Cliff Peterson, a "Field Executive, was to be his temporary replacement, and a selection committee was formed to recruit a new Scout Executive.